felipamendez/SENG-LIVE-011022-phase-2/07_advanced_http_requests/project-showcase/README.md

   - Add conditional logic to check if `projectToEdit` exists:
     - if it does, render `ProjectEditForm`, passing `projectToEdit` and `completeEditing` as props
     - if it doesn't, render `ProjectForm` as before
-  - define a `enterEditModeFor` callback function that will be called when a user clicks the edit button and store the chosen project in the piece of App state
+  - define a `enterProjectEditModeFor` callback function that will be called when a user clicks the edit button and store the chosen project in the piece of App state
-  - pass the `enterEditModeFor` callback to `ProjectList` -> then to `ProjectListItem`
+  - pass the `enterProjectEditModeFor` callback to `ProjectList` -> then to `ProjectListItem`
 - Within the `ProjectEditForm` component, we need to:
   - set up our `formState` as an object in this case, spread out from `projectToEdit` as an initial value
   - add a `handleChange` event handler that will dynamically (and non-destructively) update the object
   - add a `handleSubmit` event handler that will
 - In `ProjectList` we need to:
-  - accept `enterEditModeFor` as a prop
+  - accept `enterProjectEditModeFor` as a prop
-  - pass `enterEditModeFor` as a prop to each `ProjectListItem`
+  - pass `enterProjectEditModeFor` as a prop to each `ProjectListItem`
   - pass the entire `project` as a prop to `ProjectListItem` instead of spreading out its properties
 - In `ProjectListItem` we need to:
-  - accept `enterEditModeFor` as a prop
+  - accept `enterProjectEditModeFor` as a prop
   - accept `project` as a prop (instead of destructuring its properties within the parameter list)
   - destructure the properties of `project` within the body of the component function (so we can still access them within our JSX)
   - Add a button with an edit icon within the JSX
-  - add an event listener to the edit icon in ProjectListItem that invokes the `enterEditModeFor` callback with the `project` received as a prop as its argument.
+  - add an event listener to the edit icon in ProjectListItem that invokes the `enterProjectEditModeFor` callback with the `project` received as a prop as its argument.
 - In `ProjectForm` we need to
   - accept `projectToEdit` as a prop
   - refactor component to use a `formState` object in state